crimsonKn1ght/crimsonKn1ght/README.md

 ### Gourab Here!

 - Someone who recently transitioned to the Computer Science Field!! 😃
-- Kinda interested in Data Science.. ⚙️👨‍🏫
+- Interested in AI/ML with a special focus on Computer Vision ⚙️👨‍🏫
 - Hit me up if you have some projects to work on!! 😎💪

 Have a look at my Resume: https://its-gourab.me/ 😉